 When I recently went to Michaels, I bought some Caron Pantone yarn in the color combo “Summer Forest” which I thought would look perfect for this pattern.
 I had one minor problem that I need to risk.
 Could I make the hat and still have the colors change after every section?
 I did not know.
 So I simply tried it.

-I change the hook size to match my yarn type that was bulky and recommended 6.0mm hook.
+I changed the hook size to match my yarn type that was bulky which recommended 6.0mm hook.
 I then started to follow the pattern.
 I used my Reference Table so I could see how far I needed to follow the pattern before changing things up.
 I wanted to make sure it would still fit an adult head.
-After measuring the diameter of the last round of increasing rounds I realized I need to follow the Child size pattern instead of the adult one.
+After measuring the diameter of the last round of increasing rounds I realized I needed to follow the Child size pattern instead of the adult one.
 It made sense since I increased the yarn weight and hook size.

 Then I started to change colors every 4 rows.
 It was the perfect amount of yarn for each section.
 So, my risk worked out for me.
 However, I ran out of yarn during the very last round which is for the crab stitch.
 As I realized that the hat fit me already perfectly even without the last round, I skipped it all together.